nando/redminerb/README.md

     $ redminerb issues [show] <number>

 For example, to see the info of the issue #12532 we'd launch:

-    $ redminerb issues show 12539

-*show* is the default subcommand, so the following order has the same output as the following:

     $ redminerb issues 12539